raycast/extensions/extensions/slack/README.md

 2. Click Button `Create New App`
 3. Select `From an app manifest`
 4. Select a workspace to which you want to grant the extension access.
 5. Copy and paste the following manifest:
+   _Feel free to exclude permission scope groups - see comments - if you don't want to have the full experience of this extension._

 ```
 display_information: